 Polyester can shrink when it comes in contact with heat, including the hot water cycle in the washing machine, ironing, and in some dryer cycles.
 Review the tag on the clothing for specific care instructions.

-Here is a good general guide when washing your polyester-based clothing:
+Here is a general guide when washing your polyester-based clothing:

-- Set your washing machine to a permanent press setting with cool water, as hot water will shrink it
+- Set your washing machine to a permanent press setting with cool water, as hot water will shrink polyester garments.

-- Tumble dry at low-temperature setting.
-You can also use the permanent press setting on your dryer or hang dry
+- Tumble dry at a low-temperature setting.
+You can also use the permanent press setting on your dryer or air dry.

 Questions About Polyester?

-If you have any other questions about polyester, or anything related, post your question in the comments section below.
+If you have any other questions about polyester undershirts, underwear or clothing, leave your questions in the comments section below!